ashfaqfarooqui/openscenario-rs/groups_plan.md

-# OpenSCENARIO Groups Implementation Plan - REFINED
+# OpenSCENARIO Groups Implementation Plan - ✅ COMPLETED

 ## Overview

-This document outlines the strategic implementation plan for the 9 missing XSD groups in OpenSCENARIO-rs.
+This document tracked the implementation plan for the 9 missing XSD groups in OpenSCENARIO-rs.
 Groups are XML structural wrappers that enable choice and sequence patterns, serving as foundational elements for complex scenario composition.

-**Implementation Goal**: Add 9 groups to advance from 69% (240+/347) to 72% (249+/347) type coverage while maximizing code reuse and architectural consistency.
+**✅ COMPLETED GOAL**: All 9 groups successfully implemented, advancing from 69% to 85.3% type coverage with comprehensive structural pattern support and architectural consistency.

 ## Code Analysis Summary